Clark College holds its first regional Model United Nations Conference

 During the two-day conference, 25 delegates represented countries such as Australia, France and Morocco in the General Assembly, discussing international humanitarian aid and human rights for migrant workers.
 Fifteen delegates replicated the Security Council, where they debated the conflict situation in Syria, and 24 delegates came to resolution over topics concerning energy security and post-conflict economic stability in the Economic and Social Council.

 Students were also faced with an unexpected simulated crisis that threatened international peace and security, which trained them to think fast and work as a team.

-Clark College student Alexander Nelson served as secretary-general, the United Nations chief official.
+One Clark College student who wished not be identified in this story served as secretary-general, the United Nations chief official.
 The position of director-general, who is the secretary-general’s chief administrative officer, was held by Clark student Molly Aylor.
 Students from the other four institutions served in the remaining top staff positions that form the secretariat.